 - Successful completion of a state‐approved Paramedic refresher course or

-- 30 credits of continuing education that meets all requirements of the current National Component of the 2016 National Continued Competency Program within the past two years.
+- 30 credits of continuing education that meet the national component requirements of the current National Continued Competency Program within the past two (2) years.

-- The National Registry accepts State EMS Office approved and CAPCE accredited education, education from EMS education programs, and U.S. accredited academic credit or college course.
+- The National Registry accepts education approved by the State EMS Office, CAPCE accreditation, EMS education programs, and U.S. accredited academic credits or college courses.
 All education must be directly related to EMS patient care.

-- Successful completion of the National Registry Paramedic Certification Examination.
+- Successfully completed the National Registry Paramedic certification examination.

 National Component Guides